joannakl/cs102/projects/project5.markdown

 will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:
-- 60 points: class correctness: correct behavior of methods of the required classes and correct behavior of the program as a whole (this will be determined by the autograder)
+- 50 points: class correctness: correct behavior of the program in many different input files
-- 10 points: design and the implementation of your code
+- 20 points: design and the implementation of your code
-- 10 points: efficient implementation of the required classes (this will be determined by a code review)
+- 10 points: efficient implementation
+   (this will be determined by a code review)
 - 20 points: proper documentation, program style and format of submission (this will be determined by a code review)